-The annual rehabilitation plan, which must focus on annual rehabilitation and mitigation, could form a chapter in the final rehabilitation, decommissioning and mine closure plan contemplated in Appendix 2.
+The annual rehabilitation plan, which must focus on progressive rehabilitation and mitigation, could form a chapter in the final rehabilitation, decommissioning and mine closure plan contemplated in Appendix 2.

-Any reference to mining in this plan includes operations contemplated in regulation 8(1).
+Any reference to mining in this plan includes prospecting, exploration, mining and production operations contemplated in regulation 8(1).